 Promoting the Arts

 Each year's contest consists of an original theme incorporating peace.
-"Journey of Peace" is the theme of the 2019-20 Peace Poster Contest.
+"We Are All Connected" is the theme of the 2021-22 Peace Poster Contest.

 Participants use a variety of mediums, including charcoal, crayon, pencil and paint, to express the theme.
 The works created are unique and express the young artists' life experiences and culture.